bmershon/image-sources/README.md

 This assignment was completed as part of Chris Tralie's *excellent* 3D geometry class (CS/Math 290) taught at Duke University during Spring 2016.

 The assignment is concerned with introducing undergraduates to acoustic simulations.
 3D transformations are used to simulate "echos" in simple scene graphs using webGL.
 The assignment builds on top of Tralie's *in progress* 3D geometry framework, which is primarily designed for teaching students about geometry operations on meshes.
+The API for that framework will be changed substantially in the future.
+As such, this assignment makes use of an early protoype of Chris Tralie's mesh library.

 The full assignment webpage can be found [here](http://www.ctralie.com/Teaching/COMPSCI290/Assignments/Group1_ImageSources/spec.html).